 Following a healthy eating pattern across the lifespan, at an appropriate calorie level, can help people achieve and maintain a healthy body weight, support nutrient adequacy and reduce the risk of chronic disease.
 According to the Dietary Guidelines, research has shown that “healthy eating patterns are associated with positive health outcomes” such as reduced risk of cardiovascular disease, type 2 diabetes, some cancers, overweight and obesity.
 California Avocados fit into healthy eating patterns included in the Dietary Guidelines and can play a dual role in the diet to help people meet both fruit and good fat recommendations unlike most other fruits and vegetables.

 Focus on variety, NUTRIENT-DENSity and amount you consume

-At 50 calories per 1 oz. serving (one fifth of a medium avocado) California Avocados are naturally nutrient-dense containing the following nutrients:
+At 80 calories per 50 g serving (one third of a medium avocado) heart-healthy California Avocados are naturally nutrient-dense containing the following nutrients:

 *Daily Value (DV) is based on a caloric intake of 2,000 calories for adults and children four or more years of age.

 Replacing high calorie snacks with nutrient-dense foods, like avocados, is a nutritious way to help people eat healthier.
 The Dietary Guidelines recommend choosing nutrient-dense foods from each food group as the best approach to meeting nutrient needs within calorie recommendations.